gabrielmoura33/saleslights-tech/README.md

 - **Application Layer**: Contains use cases that define application-specific business rules.
 It also includes application services that coordinate use case execution.
 - **Infrastructure Layer**: Handles communication with external services, such as notification systems and timer management.

-The service uses RabbitMQ for messaging, which facilitates asynchronous communication between components, making it suitable for handling real-time alerts and notifications.

 ### Key Components

 - **Entities**: Represent core business objects, such as `Alert`, `MonitoredService`, `EscalationPolicy`, and `Target`.